KURAIBITO STAY's 2 night 3 day winter (sake brewing) program.

 Orientation

 We will explain the detailed schedule of your stay, accommodation, and precautions for your experience.
-Then, everyone who will be staying with you as a brewer for the next three days will introduce each other.
+Then, everyone who will be staying with you as a brewer for the next three days will introduce themselves.

 FRIDAY